2001-2005 Honda Civic sedan

 Tools needed: Phillips screwdriver, flat-blade screwdriver, 10mm driver, panel tool, drill and a 1/8" bit

 There are plenty of ways to improve your Civic's audio and entertainment quality.
-Here are a few suggestions:
+Here are some of our favorite stereo upgrades:

 No amps were offered from the Honda factory, but they’re a must if you want the best possible sound.
 Just how much sound is up to you, but a good place to start is added power for your front speakers.
 If you’re adding a sub, you’ll also need a way to power it, so look at multichannel amps that can handle the subwoofer and your door speakers.
 There is plenty of room for the additional juice, with ample trunk space and room under the seats.